adamsilver/fdpb/01-Register.md

 ### Validation component

-What about HTML5 form validation?
-There are concerns about the support and uniformity of HTML form validation.
-To achieve all of the functionality we've discussed and to grant ourselves the flexibility to design *whatever it is we need* we'll build our own implementation.
+There are concerns about the support and uniformity of HTML5 form validation.
+To achieve all of the functionality we've discussed so far and to grant ourselves the flexibility to design *whatever it is we need* we'll build our own implementation.

-TO do this, we'll first need to ‘turn off’ HTML5 form validation for browsers that support it.
-We can do this by adding a `novalidate` attribute to the form element.
+To do this, we'll first need to ‘turn off’ HTML5 form validation for browsers that support it.
+We can do this by adding `novalidate` to the form element:

 ```HTML
 <form novalidate>
 ```

-Then we'll need to define a reusable validation script:
+Then we'll need to create a reusable component using Javascript:

 ```JS
 Do this
 ```

-To create an instance for the registration form is as follows:
+To create an instance for the registration we'd need something like this:

 ```JS
 var validator = new FormValidator(form);